krkn-chaos/krkn/docs/config.md

 **signal_address**: Address to listen/post the signal state to **port**: port to listen/post the signal state to

-## Litmus Variables
-Litmus installation specifics if you are running one of the hog scenarios.
-See [litmus doc](litmus_scenarios.md) for more information on these types of scenarios
-**litmus_install**: Installs specified version of litmus, set to False if it's already setup **litmus_version**: Litmus version to install **litmus_uninstall**: If you want to uninstall litmus if failure **litmus_uninstall_before_run**: If you want to uninstall litmus before a new run starts, True or False values

 ## Chaos Scenarios

 **chaos_scenarios**: List of different types of chaos scenarios you want to run with paths to their specific yaml file configurations